Topological Signals of Singularities in Ricci Flow: Preliminaries and Background

-The second key result confers robustness to persistent homology and is usually called the {\bf stability theorem} \cite{CdSGO}.
-The basic idea is that the space of all simplicial filtrations and the space of persistence diagrams (hereafter PD's) may both be assigned natural metric structures so that the process of associating to each filtration its PD's is $1$-Lipschitz.
+The second key result confers robustness to persistent homology and is usually called the {stability theorem} \cite{CdSGO}.
+The basic idea is that the space of all simplicial filtrations and the space of persistence diagrams (PDs) may both be assigned natural metric structures so that the process of associating to each filtration its PDs is one-Lipschitz.